bootphon/ABX-accent/abx-accent/data/prepare/data_splits/README.rst

 G00473S1202.wav   American       adapt      dev         G00473    Female
 ===============  ==========  ==========  ==========  ==========  ==========

-- **Speakers folder** : List of the Male and Female speakers we used to get the scores shows in this study.
+- **speakers folder** : List of the Male and Female speakers we used to get the scores shows in this study.

-- **Filenames folder** : List of filenames used for ABX and Adaptation for dev and test set.
+- **filenames folder** : List of filenames used for ABX and Adaptation for dev and test set.